-PDP destroyed Nigeria In 16 years, says APC Professionals Council – The Sun Nigeria
+PDP destroyed Nigeria In 16 years, says APC professionals council – The Sun Nigeria

-The All Progressives Congress (APC) Professionals Council has called on Nigerians to ignore the antics of the main opposition, People’s Democratic Party (PDP), in trying to return back to power, saying the party destroyed the country in its sixteen years of bad governance
+The All Progressives Congress (APC) Professionals Council has called on Nigerians to ignore the antics of the main opposition Peoples Democratic Party, (PDP) in trying return back to power, saying the party destroyed the country in its sixteen years of bad governance

-The National Director General of the Council, Seyi Bamigbade, in a statement made available to journalists in Lagos after critical stakeholders meeting in Gusau, the Zamfara State capital, pointed out that the former presided over the country at a time oil boom was at its peak but has nothing to show for it rather than recklessly looting of the nation’s treasury.
+The National Director General of the Council, Seyi Bamigbade in a statement made available to journalists in Lagos after a critical stakeholders meeting in Gusau, Zamfara State capital pointed out that the former presided over the country at a time oil boom was at its peak but has nothing to show for it rather than recklessly looting of the nation’s treasury.

 “Nigerians understand the bond of corruption tying the PDP which did not allow them to perform for good 16 years.
 We have not forgotten how they plundered our country and fed fat from our common patrimony for which some of them are still providing answers today.